emir91/server-side-rendering-example/README.md

 # Q&A Tool

 This simple application serves a server-rendered React application to the client.
 The application is made up of only a single component, but has full interactivity.
 It displays data fetched from fake db.
-The data are some IT related questions which you can upvote for.
+The data are some IT related questions which you can upvote for and the data are presisted on the page even after page refresh.

 Things that I cover in this project includes: